FairGrad: Fairness Aware Gradient Descent: Experiments

 \subsection{Results for Exact Fairness}

-We report the results over the Adult Income dataset using a linear model, the Adult Income dataset with multiple groups with a nonlinear model, and the Twitter sentiment dataset using both linear and nonlinear models in Figures~\ref{fig:adult-l},~\ref{fig:adult-multigroup-nl}, and~\ref{fig:twitter-sentiment-l-nl} respectively.
+We report the results over the Adult Income dataset using a linear model, the Adult Income dataset with multiple groups with a non-linear model, and the Twitter sentiment dataset using both linear and nonlinear models in Figures~\ref{fig:adult-l},~\ref{fig:adult-multigroup-nl}, and~\ref{fig:twitter-sentiment-l-nl} respectively.
 In these figures, the best methods are closer to the bottom right corner.
 If a method is closer to the bottom left corner, it has good fairness but reduced accuracy.
-Similarly, a method closer to the top right corner has good accuracy but poor fairness, that is it is close to the unconstrained model.
+Similarly, a method closer to the top right corner has good accuracy but poor fairness.

-The main take-away from these experiments is that there is no fairness enforcing method that is consistently better than the others and all of them have strengths, that is datasets and fairness measures were they obtain good results, and weaknesses, that is datasets and fairness measures for which they are sub-optimal.
-For instance, over the Twitter Sentiment dataset with a non-linear model and EOpp, FairGrad outperforms all the other approaches in terms of accuracy and fairness.
-However, on the same dataset, it pays a price in terms of accuracy for marginal fairness gains when considering the other two fairness measures.
-Similarly, FairBatch induces accurate models in Adult with multiple groups but is sub-optimal in terms of fairness.
-Finally, BiFair is sub-optimal on Adult with EOpp, while being comparable to the other approaches on the Twitter Sentiment dataset.
-We observed similar trends on other datasets, available in the supplementary, with different methods coming out on top for different datasets and fairness measures.
+The main take-away from these experiments is that there is no fairness enforcing method that is consistently better than the others in terms of both accuracy and fairness.
+All of them have strengths, that is datasets and fairness measures where they obtain good results, and weaknesses, that is datasets and fairness measures for which they are sub-optimal.
+FairBatch induces better accuracy than the other approaches over Adult with linear model and EOdds and only pays a small price in fairness.
+However, it is significantly worse in terms of fairness over the Adult Multigroup dataset with a non-linear model.
+Similarly, BiFair is sub-optimal on Adult with EOpp, while being comparable to the other approaches on the Twitter Sentiment dataset.
+We observed similar trends on the other datasets, available in Appendix~\ref{app:subsec:extended-standard}, with different methods coming out on top for different datasets and fairness measures.